Types of Adverbs in French

 How many types of adverbs are there in French?

-Adverbs (les adverbes) are describing words: they allow us to modify a verb, adjective, sentence or another adverb.
+Adverbs (les adverbes) are describing words: they allow us to add meaning to a verb, adjective, sentence or another adverb.
 We can organise French adverbs into ten main types: de lieu (place), de temps (time), de quantité (amount), de relation logique (causal), de manière (manner), modaux (modal), d’affirmation (affirming), de négation (negating), d’interrogation (questions) and de liaison (conjunctions).

-Learn all about the different types of adverbs in French grammar with Lingolia’s quick and easy examples, then put your knowledge to the test in the exercises.
+Learn all about the different types of adverbs in French grammar with Lingolia’s quick and easy examples, then put your knowledge to the test in the practice exercises below.

 Zeichnung